-- dealing with situations where there is a need to assess reinsurers outside any pre-approved list. - 13.1.11 In line with other approaches to identify appropriate reinsurers any approved security criteria should be derived from a high level statement of what reinsurance security will be acceptable to the cedant, which may be based on external opinions, the cedant's own view of the reinsurer, minimum levels of capital, duration and quality of relationship, expertise, levels of retrocession or a mixture of these and other factors.
+- 13.2.6 In line with other approaches to identifying appropriate reinsurers, any approved security criteria should be derived from a high level statement of what reinsurance security will be acceptable to the ceding insurer, which may be based on:

+- external opinions;

+- the ceding insurer's own view of the reinsurer;

+- minimum levels of capital;

+- duration and quality of relationship;

+- expertise of the reinsurer;

+- levels of retrocession;

+- reinsurance brokers' security criteria; or

+- a mixture of these and other factors.

-Aggregate exposure limits
+Aggregate exposure limits or guidelines

-13.1.12 A cedant should set prudent limits or guidelines reflecting security and size of the reinsurer, in relation to its maximum aggregate exposure to any one reinsurer or to a group of related reinsurers, which will be complementary to any local regulatory limits or guidelines.
-The insurer should also have in place procedures for monitoring this aggregate exposure to ensure that these limits or guidelines are not breached, including procedures to see that excess concentrations are brought back within limits or guidelines, or otherwise managed, going forward.
-At certain times, for acceptable reasons, a cedant might breach a limit, for example facultative placements and capacity issues or the growth of claim reserves.
-In the event of a limit being breached consideration should be given to additional risk mitigation procedures in place to counterbalance any breaches.
+- 13.2.7 A ceding insurer should set prudent limits or guidelines reflecting security and size of the reinsurer, in relation to its maximum aggregate exposure to any one reinsurer or to a group of related reinsurers, which would be complementary to any supervisory limits or guidelines. - 13.2.8 The ceding insurer should have in place procedures for monitoring this aggregate exposure to ensure that these limits or guidelines are not breached.
+The ceding insurer should also have procedures to manage excess concentrations going forward, such as bringing them back within limits or guidelines.